Application Deadline:

 Dr. Tashina Keith earned her Psy.D. in clinical psychology from George Fox University and also holds a master’s degree in forensic psychology from California Baptist University.
 Dr. Keith completed her internship at Southeastern Idaho Psychology Internship consortium.
 She has been a staff psychologist at State Hospital South and an internship site supervisor since 2015.

-Liva Rigney
+Dr. Liva Rigney

-ISU Counseling and Testing Services
+ISU Counseling and Mental Health Center